hidara2000/doc2string/README.md

 Doc2Txt is a web application that allows users to upload documents and extract text content.
 It leverages two different backend processing engines: Apache Tika for comprehensive document format support and MarkItDown for Markdown file processing.
 The frontend is built with Reflex, providing a reactive and user-friendly interface.

 Although this project has a simple UI, the backend is designed for API usage, making it suitable for integration with other applications.
-The primary use case is for converting documents to text for chunking before adding to  RAG vector database.
+The primary use case is for converting documents to text for chunking before adding to a RAG vector database.
 https://aws.amazon.com/what-is/retrieval-augmented-generation/ (RAG)

 ## ✨ Features